MaxITService/Console2Ai/readme.md

 -   Ensure PSReadLine module is loaded.
 (It usually is by default in modern PowerShell).
 -   Check your PowerShell profile (`$PROFILE`) to ensure `Console2Ai.ps1` is being dot-sourced correctly and after PSReadLine might be imported.
--   No other Alt+C binding is overriding it.
+-   Ensure no other Alt+C binding is overriding it.

 ### AI Errors (❌ Console2Ai AI Error...)